 From this point you can login just like with a standard ssh connection.
-Simply enter the default username (user) and password (123456).
+Simply enter the default username (cloud_user) and password (the temp password given to you).
 You will be prompted to set a new password the first time you log in to a new server.
 Enter the default password (123456) a second time to confirm, then enter a new password twice (once to enter, second time to confirm it).
 Once you complete this the new password will be set and you will be logged into the server!

 See below for example with helpful notes in red.